loganpear/Uber-Data-Pipeline/README.md

 # 🚗 Uber Data ETL Pipeline
 By: Logan Pearson, Guided by: Darshil Parmar

 ## Overview
 This project simulates the role of a Data Engineer by extracting, transforming, and loading (ETL) Uber trip data into a **star schema**.
 The goal of this project is to optimize the dataset for efficient querying and analysis by transforming raw trip data into multiple dimension tables and a fact table.
-The process focuses on improving data structure to support efficient analytics.
+The process focuses on improving data structure to support efficient analytics, including performing basic summary statistics using SQL.

 ## Key Steps
 The ETL process is divided into three main sections: